Helen McEntee: Minister of State for Mental Health and Older People

 Kenny formed a minority government after securing the support of several Independent TDs, and on 19 May 2016, appointed McEntee as Minister of State at the Department of Health with responsibility for Mental Health and Older People.

 One of her first acts in the post was to help launch an Irish Council for Civil Liberties booklet offering advice to older people on their rights concerning retirement, access to health and community care, pensions, and elder abuse.
 Shortly after this, she was faced with one of her first major tasks when she was called on to play a role in helping to wind up the affairs of Console, a suicide bereavement counselling charity, after the organisation was plunged into crisis by a scandal involving the misuse of funds.
 McEntee worked with the charity's chief executive to ensure the services it provided would continue to be available.
 Console's functions were taken over by Pieta House in July 2016.

 On 2 June, and in response to a question from Fianna Fáil's James Browne about government spending on mental health, McEntee told the Dáil the government was committed to an annual increase in funding; Browne had noted that in 2014, €20 million had been allocated to mental health services rather than the promised €35 million, but McEntee said that €35 million had been ringfenced for 2016 and 2017.
 Along with Minister for Health Simon Harris, McEntee argued for the restoration of €12 million originally ringfenced for mental health spending that had been diverted to other areas.
 On 8 June, and as part of a €480m bailout package for health, the government announced that the mental health funding would be restored.
 Welcoming the decision, McEntee said the money would be used for staff recruitment and to improve services for homeless people, as well as developing perinatal mental health services.

-On 28 July 2016, the government approved the establishment of a youth mental health task force, a body seeking to increase the awareness of mental health issues among children and young people.
+On 28 July 2016, the government approved the establishment of a youth mental health task force, a body seeking to increase awareness of mental health issues among children and young people.
 On 4 August, McEntee announced the make-up of the committee, to be chaired by herself, which would include people from professions such as politics, health, mental health, charities, and sport.
 She also announced the establishment of a Young Persons’ Reference Group, co-chaired by singer Niall Breslin and mental health adviser Emma Farrell.
 Speaking about the initiative, McEntee said that its work would "ensure that the voices of our young people are at the core of a more open, more engaging, more supportive national conversation about mental health and wellbeing".
 The National Taskforce on Youth Mental Health had its inaugural meeting in September.